SeaCrow-Books/documentation/Publishing/Books/Sarah Rosewood/Undercover Obsessions/Short Story Collection/Bella/Bella Short Story - Outline.md

 ## Concept
 This is step 1 of the process.

-1. **Opening Scene**: The story opens in a high-end bar, setting the tone with its classy, sophisticated atmosphere.
-Bella is introduced as exhausted and seeking solace after a challenging case where she is trying to discover the identify of a criminal that sold a fake painting to a private collector.
+1. **Opening Scene**: The story opens with bella walking into a high-end hotel bar in London, setting the tone with its classy, sophisticated atmosphere.
+The bar is elegant but pragmatic.
+There are only a few people about.
+Bella is exhausted and seeking solace after a challenging case where she is trying to discover the identify of a criminal that sold a fake painting to a private collector.
 Her frustration and desire for escape are palpable.
-She arrives at a hotel bar expecting to meet a friend for birthday drink but the friend texts to say she can't make it.
+She arrives at a hotel bar expecting to meet a friend for birthday drink.
+She goes to the bar, sits on a stool and order a margarita.
+The bartender is introduced and described.
+However, the friend texts to say she can't make it.
 Bella is left alone with her drink.
 2. **Introduction of the Businessman**: A business enters the bar and sits next to Bella.
 The businessman is portrayed as confident and successful, yet seeking an emotional connection that he finds through dominance and submission.
 His interest in Bella is sparked by a recognition of something unexplored within her, an opportunity for both to find what they are missing in their controlled, high-pressure lives.
 He senses that she may be unwittingly submissive.
 3. **The Encounter**: As Bella and the businessman engage, their conversation and interaction are observed by the barman, adding a voyeuristic element that heightens the sense of intimacy and exposure.
 Bella's excitement and willingness to submit are emphasized, marking the beginning of her journey into submission and the discovery of new emotional depths.
 4. **Exploration of Submission**: The narrative delves into Bella's experience of total submission, known as sub-space, in the luxurious hotel room.
 The sex starts vanilla but build.
 He manhandles her, which she likes.
 He gets rougher, seeking consent at each step.
 He places his hand on her throat lightly and pulls her hair.
 This experience is transformative, offering her a new perspective on emotion and connection.
 The setting remains elegant and respectful, underscoring the consensual and exploitative nature of their interaction.